- Home

 Kooth is free to access via any internet-connected tablet, computer or smartphone.
 There are no waiting lists or thresholds to meet and a referral from a medical professional is not needed.
 Your child can join Kooth anonymously simply by visiting www.kooth.com.
 We have been sent this 10 minute video to promote the service and is well worth a look: https://vimeo.com/1015566218

 And lastly we know that term time creates routine and stability as well as access to staff, whereas the holiday periods change this support that school offers.
 We have therefore reminded students of all of the out of school support they can access.
 Many students have picked up one of our ‘Feeling Stressed?’ cards that remind them of all of the external support platforms while school is closed.
+We also have our ‘What do I do?’ poster on the website that gives lots of support options for students to access independently or with parents/carers support.

-During the Easter holidays, if you have any urgent concerns regarding the safety or wellbeing of a child, please call the Children and Families Hub on 03456037627 or Essex Police via 999 in an emergency or 101, or via text (18000).
-Any concerns sent in from 1pm on Friday 4th April to Monday 21st April may not be picked up immediately, so please refer to the sources above during this period.
-All non-urgent concerns can still be sent to school or reported via the Whisper button but will not be picked up until 8am on
+Any concerns sent in from 1pm on Friday 18th July to Monday 1st September may not be picked up immediately, so please refer to the sources above during this period.
+All non-urgent concerns can still be sent to school or reported via the Whisper button but will not be picked up until 8am on Monday 1st September. https://www.swgflwhisper.org.uk/report/har4

 Yours faithfully,